OasisVee/wallpapers/README.md

 ***Navigate to Themer Settings:***

   - Open Aliucord and go to the plugin settings.
+  - Find themer and hit the settings button
   - Hit the pencil for the theme that you want to edit

 ***Configure the Background:***